cosmos/cosmos-sdk/docs/architecture/adr-012-state-accessors.md

 ### Negative

 - Serialization format will be hidden
-- Different architecture from the current
+- Different architecture from the current, but the use of accessor types can be opt-in
 - Type-specific types (e.g. `Boolean` and `Integer`) have to be defined manually

 ### Neutral